Ramification filtration and differential forms: Statement of the main result

 Namely, let us first specify our $p$-th root of unity

 (here all $[\beta _j]$ are the Teichmuller representatives of elements from the residue field of $E$).
 Then we introduce the power series $\omega (t)\in O(K)$ such that

 (here $\wt{\exp}$ is the truncated exponential).
-The series $\omega (t)^p$ is a kind of approximation of the $p$-adic period of formal multiplicative group, which appears usually in explicit formulas for the Hilbert symbol, e.g. \cite{AJ}.
+The series $\omega (t)^p$ is a kind of approximation of the $p$-adic period of the formal multiplicative group, which appears usually in explicit formulas for the Hilbert symbol, e.g. \cite{AJ}.
+In other words, we obtain another geometric condition characterizing "arithmetic" of the $\Gamma _{E_0}$-module $H_{E_0}$.

 \begin{Thm} The lift $\hat\tau _0$ is ``good'' iff

 \end{Thm}